Diazepam has a calming effect. It is prescribed for several different conditions.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Diazepam tablets 2 mg, 5 mg, 10 mg; Actavis UK Ltd, The electronic Medicines Compendium.
-Dated May 2014.
+Manufacturer's PIL, Diazepam tablets 2 mg, 5 mg, 10 mg; Accord-UK Ltd (Actavis UK Ltd), The electronic Medicines Compendium.
+Dated October 2018.

-- Manufacturer's PIL, Stesolid® Rectal Tubes 5 mg, 10 mg; Actavis UK Ltd, The electronic Medicines Compendium.
-Dated February 2014.
+Manufacturer's PIL, Stesolid® Rectal Tubes 5 mg, 10 mg; Accord-UK Ltd, The electronic Medicines Compendium.
+Dated July 2018.

 British National Formulary, 76th Edition (Sep 2018); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.